FormatterKit/FormatterKit/README.md

 ## TTTTimeIntervalFormatter

-Nearly every application works with time in some way or another, and most often when we display temporal information to users, it's in relative terms to the present.
-So "3 minutes ago", "10 months ago", or "last month".
+Nearly every application works with time in some way or another.
+And when we display temporal information to users, it's typically in relative terms to the present, like "3 minutes ago", "10 months ago", or "last month".

-iOS 4 introduced a `-doesRelativeDateFormatting` property for `NSDateFormatter`, but it falls back on an absolute time representation if no idiomatic expression is found.
-Instead, `TTTTimeIntervalFormatter` defaults to a smart relative display of an `NSTimeInterval` value, with options to extend that behavior to your particular use case.
+`TTTTimeIntervalFormatter` defaults to a smart, relative display of an `NSTimeInterval` value, with options to extend that behavior to your particular use case.

 ### Example Usage